graphstream/gs-talk/Talks/src/demos.md

 }

 ```
-⚠ indices remain the same as long as the graph is unchanged.
-But as soon as an addition or removal occurs, indices are no longer tied to their old node or edge ⚠
+⚠ indices remain the same as long as the graph is unchanged. ⚠

-#Travers from nodes and edges
+# Travers from nodes and edges

 You can also travel the graph using nodes: